 Mahalakshmi is the goddess of wealth, auspiciousness and prosperity.
-She is worshiped for healthy progeny, as well as the health and long life of the husband.
+She is worshipped for healthy progeny, as well as the health and long life of the husband.
 Vratha is observed on a Friday that falls before the full Moon day of the month of Shravanamasa (August – September).

 Goddess is invoked by decorating the Kalasa with flowers, jewellery, vastra (new clothes – saree) fruits, dry fruits, fresh grains, sweets and savouries.
 Some place coins, or rupee notes or make a garland of notes.
 The Vratha is performed with the beginning of Puja to Lord Ganesha.
 Then the main worship of Varalakshmi begins.

 In South India, savouries like obattu, kosumbari, puliyogare, huli anna, hesaru bele payasa are made on this festival.
 In the evening women visit other houses and exchange sweets and offerings.

-Adi (Protector) Lakshmi,
+- Adi (Protector) Lakshmi,

-Dhana (Wealth) Lakshmi,
+- Dhana (Wealth) Lakshmi,

-Dhanya (Food and Grains) Lakshmi,
+- Dhanya (Food and Grains) Lakshmi,

-Vijaya (Victory) Lakshmi,
+- Vijaya (Victory) Lakshmi,

-Vidhya (Knowledge) Lakshmi,
+- Vidhya (Knowledge) Lakshmi,

-Santana (Offsprings) Lakshmi,
+- Santana (Offsprings) Lakshmi,

-Dhairya (Bravery and Strength) Lakshmi,
+- Dhairya (Bravery and Strength) Lakshmi,

-Soubhagya (Sumangali- Long life of husband) Lakshmi.
+- Soubhagya (Sumangali- Long life of husband) Lakshmi.

 All becomes the embodiment of an ideal woman.

-The importance or significance of the Varalakshmi Vrata was narrated by Lord Shiva to Goddess Parvathi in Skanda purana.
+The importance or significance of the Varalakshmi Vrata was narrated by Lord Shiva to Goddess Parvathi in Skanda Purana.
 Those who perform this Vratam will be blessed with Dhana (food), Dhanya (food), Aayu (Long life), Aarogya (health), Aishwarya (wealth), Santanana (progeny) and Soubhagya (long life of husband).

 According to the legend, once a lady named Charumath lived in the Maratha kingdom.
-Pious lady, she indulged in whole heartened worship of the Goddess and took good care of her family – respectful to her in-laws, loving and caring her husband and children.
+Pious lady, she indulged in whole heartened worship of the Goddess and took good care of her family – respectful to her in-laws, loving and caring for her husband and children.
 One day she dreamt about Goddess Lakshmi telling her to perform the puja .
-She, with the consent of her family performed this Vratam and informs other ladies too.
+She, with the consent of her family, performed this Vratam and informs other ladies too.

 With the blessings of the Goddess she, her family and friends will be bestowed with success and wealth.
-Hence forth they shared their luck many more people.
+Henceforth they shared their luck many more people.

-With the blessing of both Lord Vishnu and Goddess Lakshmi one can find peace and prosperity in ones life.
+With the blessing of both Lord Vishnu and Goddess Lakshmi, one can find peace and prosperity in ones life.